ArtPoon/slides/markdown/mimm4750g-lrt.md

 ---

+# Examples of model misspecification

+* ???

+---

 # Likelihood ratio test

 * The *likelihood ratio test* (LRT) is a method of model selection that applies when one model is a special case of another.